nolauren/2018introdh/assignment1_textanalysis.md

 The 500-1500 word response should explain the data set, the initial findings, and how one would go about further exploring the data set/ findings/ arguments.
-It should  also address the following questions:
+In other words, the response should show that you understand what topic modeling is, how it works, and what we can learn from this method by way of applying it to a journal, which can be accomplished by addressing the following questions:

 - What is the scope of the journal?
 - What question(s) are you trying to answer?